What are tonsils and adenoids?

 Your child may be a little sleepy when they first wake up because of the anaesthetic they were given during the operation to keep them asleep.

-They may also have a sore throat for a few days.
-When they wake up they will be given a drink, they can eat and drink whatever they can tolerate.
+They may also have a sore throat for up to two weeks.
+When they wake up they will be given a drink.
+They can eat and drink whatever they can tolerate.
 Your child may not feel like drinking, but it is important that they get enough liquids.
-Citrus juices such as orange or grapefruit can irritate your child’s throat and cause discomfort.
+Avoid citrus juices like orange or grapefruit, as they can irritate your child’s throat and cause discomfort.

 The nurses will check your child often during your stay.
 They will check their temperature, pulse and breathing.